HubTran/documentation/brokers/rest.md

 ```
 {
   "document": {
+    "external_id": "document_external_id", // Your id for the document
     "type": "rateConfirmation",
     "url": "URL of image to download.
 Required unless data is provided",
     "data": "base64 encoded data for image.
 Required unless url is provided"